cabforum/smime/SBR.md

 Prior to the use of an Incorporating Agency or Registration Agency to fulfill these verification requirements, the CA MUST publicly disclose Agency Information about the Incorporating Agency or Registration Agency.
 This disclosure SHALL be through an appropriate and readily accessible online means.

-This Agency Information SHALL include at least the following:
+This disclosure of Agency Information SHALL include at least the following:

 * Sufficient information to unambiguously identify the Incorporating Agency or Registration Agency (such as a name, jurisdiction, and website);
 * The accepted value or values indicating the jurisdiction(s) that the Agency is appropriate for;